 - Distract yourself by taking a walk, reading a book, or listening to music.

-- Share the thoughts with someone you trust.
+- Share with someone you trust.
 It can help you feel better to connect with someone else.
 You might even learn they’ve gone through something similar.

 Even though you’re not alone in having postpartum intrusive thoughts, it’s natural to wonder what it means about you as a mother or caregiver.
 You may also worry whether it’s safe for you to take care of your own baby.

 The study published in BMC Psychiatry found preliminary evidence that having these thoughts does not increase the chances you will harm your body.
 And you can put this fear to rest, too: No one will take away your baby for only having these thoughts.

 But it is important to let your doctor or ob-gyn know right away if you are having thoughts of harming your baby or yourself.
 Intrusive thoughts and OCD symptoms can interfere with the bonding relationship of parent and child.
 The sooner you reach out, the sooner you can get the help you need for both of you.

 Your doctor can screen you for mental health conditions, such as major depression, postpartum depression, and obsessive-compulsive disorder.
 For some people, emergency evaluation may be needed.
 They can also determine whether you have any underlying medical condition that contribute.
 To do this, they can give you a physical exam or run bloodwork and other tests.

 The sooner you contact your doctor, the sooner you can begin treatment to help.